Vegunta Mohan Prasad

-Vegunta Mohan Prasad, (5 January 1942 – 3 August 2011) was a Telugu poet, critic, translator and writer.
+Vegunta Mohan Prasad (5 January 1942 – 3 August 2011) was a Telugu poet, critic, translator and writer.
 He was known by his pen name 'Mo'.

-Personal life and career
+Biography

 Mohan Prasad was born in Lam, Guntur District, Andhra Pradesh.
 He completed schooling in Andhra Pradesh and graduated with a B.A from the Andhra Christian College, Guntur.
 He obtained his Master of Arts in English from the Banaras Hindu University and PGDTE from Central Institute of English and Foreign Languages (CIEFL).
 In 1967, he married Sujata, the daughter of Bondalapati Sivaramakrishna and Sakuntala Devi of Desi Kavita Mandali.

+Career

 Mo taught English literature as a profession.
 He was the Head of the Department of English in P. B. Siddhartha College of Arts and Science in Vijayawada.

 Mo had deep interest in literature and upon his retirement, he took up the role of Director of Anusrijana, the translation wing of Dravidian University, where he organized translations of about a hundred classic works from regional languages into English.